L-1B Visa To Green Card: Everything You Need To Know

 The USCIS allows all green card adjustment of status applicants to submit both the I-765 and I-131 forms simultaneously with their I-485 petition.
 The I-765 is an application for an employment authorization document while the I-131 is an application for a travel document.
 Because AOS is a long process, these two accompanying documents are issued to allow applicants to work and travel lawfully while their green card application is pending.

 You can submit both forms together with your I-485 petition or file them separately later.
-The I-131 is processed usually within three months.
-If your I-131 application is approved, you will be issued advance parole which will allow you to reenter the U.S. after your journey.
+The I-131 is usually processed within three to six months.
+If your I-131 application is approved, you will be issued advance parole, which will allow you to reenter the U.S. after your journey.
 Leaving the U.S. without advance parole may lead to being denied re-entry as well as denial of your I-485.

 Maintain Valid L-1B Status